enix/arista-eapi-exporter/README.md

 ## How does this compare to ocprometheus or other exporters

-When it comes to setting up a Prometheus exporter for Arista switches, there are several other options, even some from Arista itself (such as [ocprometheus](https://github.com/aristanetworks/goarista/tree/master/cmd/ocprometheus)) you can consider.
+When it comes to setting up a Prometheus exporter for Arista switches, there are several other options you can consider, even some from Arista itself (such as [ocprometheus](https://github.com/aristanetworks/goarista/tree/master/cmd/ocprometheus)).
 The main goal this exporter tries to achieve is to allow users to customize by themselves which metrics is gathered from the target, without having to fork the repository and alter the code.